-Capricorn, a cardinal earth sign, is ‘ruled’ by the planet Saturn.
+Capricorn, a cardinal earth sign, is ruled by the planet Saturn.
 Saturn has various guises ranging from wise teacher and guide (Merlin or hermit archetype) to grumpy old man and controlling authority figure.
-There is usually some lesson to learn around Saturn, and it’s often connected to accepting limitations, deciding on boundaries, creating structure, and being pragmatic and realistic.
+There is usually some lesson to learn around Saturn, and it is often connected to accepting limitations, deciding on boundaries, creating structure, and being pragmatic and realistic.

-It’s also about persevering, finding solutions and overcoming challenges, and I doubt there’s anyone who gardens who hasn’t had to think about these.
-For those who aren’t sun-sign Capricorns, it’s worth remembering we all have Saturn somewhere in our birth-chart, and we all have Capricorn somewhere too (even if there are no planets there).
+It is also about persevering, finding solutions and overcoming challenges, and I doubt there is anyone who gardens who hasn't had to think about these.
+For those who aren't sun-sign Capricorns, it is worth remembering we all have Saturn somewhere in our birth-chart, and we all have Capricorn somewhere too (even if there are no planets there).

 How can this apply to gardening?
 Two of the above leap out immediately: boundaries and structure.
-For those of us in the northern hemisphere, the Sun passes through the sign of Capricorn in the depths of winter (22nd December 2006 – 20th January 2007 this time).
-The hard landscaping, such as paths, walls, hedges, dividers can show a harmony and beauty all of their own, and coupled with some evergreen plants and a dusting of frost or snow, reveal the heart of the garden which may be masked amongst the colourful abundance of the warmer months.
+For those of us in the northern hemisphere, the Sun passes through the sign of Capricorn in the depths of winter (21st December 2018 - 20th January 2019 this year).
+The structural landscaping, such as paths, walls, hedges, dividers can show a harmony and beauty all of their own, and coupled with some evergreen plants and a dusting of frost or snow, reveal the heart of the garden which may be masked amongst the colourful abundance of the warmer months.

 The stark and the abundant both have their place, and personally I love all of it.
 Capricorn is a sign that likes to build something on firm foundations, and then watch this develop into something of worth and value.
 Capricornians are the civilisation-makers, creating lasting institutions of all kinds, and also giving thought to the arts, crafts, literature and those things that embellish and enhance the best qualities of humanity.

-There are also those with a fondness for a space that isn’t necessarily a ‘garden’, but one that shows a connection between humanity, the planets and the earth through time, for example, Stonehenge, Avebury, Stanton Drew.
+There are also those with a fondness for a space that is not necessarily a garden, but one that shows a connection between humanity, the planets and the earth through time, for example, Stonehenge, Avebury, Stanton Drew.
 One or more standing stones are becoming an increasingly popular feature in gardens today.